 |Alma Mater:||Wisconsin Lutheran College 2003|

-Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her eighth season as an assistant coach for the Warriors.
+Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her ninth season as an assistant coach for the Warriors.
 She also serves as WLC's head women's golf coach.

 Langebartels, formerly Julie Christensen, returned to her alma mater after coaching stints at St. Cloud Tech High School (2007) in St. Cloud, Minnesota and Michigan Lutheran Seminary (2005-2006) in Saginaw, Michigan.
 For 11 years (2000-2010), Langebartels ran several of her own basketball camps for grade school and high school students.